-Victoria is a based on the universal Hazard System designed by Hazard Gaming.
-This system requires only two six-sided dice to resolve actions.
-The dice are rolled either once for unopposed actions or three times for opposed actions.
-The sum of the spots shown on the dice is calculated and compared with the “main” of a skill the GM has identified as relating to a character’s proposed action.
+Based on the universal Hazard System, actions are resolved with two six-sided dice rolled either once for unopposed actions or three times for opposed actions.
+Add the numbers on the dice and compared it with the “main” of the skill related to a character’s proposed action.

 Rolling one of the values that are part of your main means you have “rolled in” and are successful.
 If not, you have “rolled out” and have failed in your endeavors.
 There is, however, the possibility of spending a “plot point” or two to turn failure into success.